Marketing Levy

 Levy Changes

-In January 2024, the Cape Breton Island Marketing Levy is set to increase from 2% to 3%.
-The levy will be charged on all fixed-roof accommodations and include short-term rentals like Airbnb, VRBO, etc. that are registered under the Tourist Accommodations Registration Act.
+In January 2024, the Cape Breton Island Marketing Levy increased from 2% to 3%.
+The levy is now charged on all fixed-roof accommodations and includes short-term rentals like Airbnb, VRBO, etc. that are registered under the Tourist Accommodations Registration Act.
+Please note that failing to register can result in significant penalties.

-This change was initiated by new province-wide legislation for levies that allows municipalities to generate revenue to attract tourists to their communities.
+This change was initiated by new province-wide legislation for levies allowing municipalities to generate revenue to attract tourists to their communities.

 As of January 2024, the Marketing Levy rate to be charged by accommodation providers is 3% of the purchase price of the accommodation.
-Please note: The Marketing Levy is NOT exempt from HST, so the Levy must be applied before the tax.
-The levy will be charged on all fixed-roof accommodations and include short-term rentals like Airbnb, VRBO, etc. that are registered under the Tourist Accommodations Registration Act.
+Please note: the Marketing Levy is NOT exempt from HST, so the Levy must be applied before the tax.
+The levy is charged on all fixed-roof accommodations and includes short-term rentals like Airbnb, VRBO, etc. that are registered under the Tourist Accommodations Registration Act.

 Tag: levy